Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Aries can handle abstract art in their homes, especially art that has lots of sharp lines, clutter, and bright colors.
 Avoid art with lots of curves and round scribbles.
 Think of flames and how they spread and go everywhere chaotically.
 Your art should be bold and inspire bravery and strength.

 Aries needs fire energy in their home, but don't get too ambitious and make your home a potential fire hazard.
 You need to be smart.

-You should check in and ask yourself if your home has too much yang energy.
+You should check-in and ask yourself if your home has too much yang energy.
 How do you know?
-You'll be dehydrated easily, you'll often feel really hot, suffering from headaches, insomnia, a high resting heart rate, high blood pressure, dry skin, more arguments and conflicts, aggression, easily irritable, and restless thoughts.
+You'll be dehydrated easily, for starters.
+You'll also often feel really hot, suffer from headaches and even insomnia.
+You may also hold a high resting heart rate, high blood pressure, dry skin.
+Having more arguments and conflicts, aggression, easily irritability, and restless thoughts are also signs.

-Aries can balance out some of their home decor by adding in elements related to March and April.
+Aries can balance out some of their home decors by adding elements related to March and April.

 8 Spring Elements

 Here's a brief look at the eight spring elements.

 Spring is all about the pretty flowers, plants, and leisure garden.
 You should add plants throughout your home; it may be wiser to pick succulents or cacti as they don't require as much water.
 Flowers can add some gentleness to rooms to help balance out the energy.
 Pick flowers with strong, distinct colors and scents.

 - Pick tall plants and put them in corners.